esphome/esphome-docs/components/weikai.rst

         cs_pin: 5
         data_rate: 4MHz

-- With an I²C bus this needs to be done on the `i2c` declaration and therefore it will apply to all components connected to this bus.
+- With an I²C bus this needs to be done on the `i2c` declaration and therefore this frequency will apply to all components connected to this bus.

 .. code-block:: yaml